threefoldtecharchive/threefold-wallet-electron/README.md

 > Allows you to transfer tokens from one wallet to another.
 The destination can be a regular (personal) wallet, multi-signature wallet as well as one of your own wallets.
 > Depending on which destination wallet you want to send you, you'll need to select the correct tab.
 >
-> You cannot transfer 0 tokens or more tokens (+ the minimum transaction fee of `0.1 TFT`) than available in your account.
+> You cannot transfer 0 tokens or more tokens (+ the minimum transaction fee of `0.1 TFT or 0.1 GFT`) than available in your account.
 >
 > Optionally you can attach a timelock to your transfer, meaning the transfered funds are locked in the destination wallet until the specified date (and time).
 If no time is specified `00:00` is used.
 Note that the funds will immediately be taken from your wallet and sent to the destination wallet.